amzhang02/art-site/README.md

 # alyssamzhang.com

-This is the source code for (alyssamzhang.com)[alyssamzhang.com], which was build with Next.js and Tailwind CSS.
+This is the source code for [alyssamzhang.com](alyssamzhang.com), which was build with Next.js and Tailwind CSS.
 The custom domain has not been connected yet due to domain provider issues.
-To view this site in a browser, (click here)[art-site-nine.vercel.app].
+To view this site in a browser, [click here](art-site-nine.vercel.app).

 ## Development
-To install Next.js and create a project, go to (the Next.js documentation page on installation)[https://nextjs.org/docs/getting-started/installation].
+To install Next.js and create a project, go to [the Next.js documentation page on installation](https://nextjs.org/docs/getting-started/installation).

 To run the development server: